ndrewpj/FastFlowLM/README.md

 Run large language models on AMD Ryzen™ AI NPUs — in minutes.

-FastFlowLM (FLM) is a lightweight runtime for deploying LLMs like Gemma3 (Vision is now supported), Qwen3, DeepSeek-R1 and LLaMA3.1/3.2 directly on AMD’s NPU — no GPU needed, faster and over 11x more power efficient than the iGPU or hybrid (iGPU+NPU) solutions.
+FastFlowLM (FLM) is a lightweight runtime for deploying LLMs like Gemma3 (Vision supported), Qwen3, DeepSeek-R1, MedGemma and LLaMA3.1/3.2 directly on AMD’s NPU — no GPU needed, faster and over 11x more power efficient than the iGPU or hybrid (iGPU+NPU) solutions.

 FLM supports full context lengths — up to **256k** tokens with Qwen3-4B-Instruct/Thinking-2507.